 Tickets for junior-senior prom are $100 per person.
 Costs are reduced for students (and their guests) with financial aid grants.
 Depending on their financial aid level, families pay between $0 and $50 per ticket.

 During their time at Commonwealth, most students will participate in at least one international exchange or trip to Spain, France, China, Peru, or Italy.
 (Many students of Spanish go both to Spain after Spanish 2 and Peru after Spanish 3 or 4.)
-The full cost of each trip ranges from $2,800 to $4,250.
+Historically, the full cost of each trip ranges from $2,800–$4,250.
 A small number of students each year will travel to the NAIS Student Diversity Leadership Conference.
-The full cost of this trip is around $1,750.
+The full cost of this trip has been around $1,750.
 The school offers grants for exchanges and travel to ensure that any student who wants to participate can do so.
 Depending on their financial aid level, families may pay between around $100 and $1,500.